DeFacts-Protocol/blindproof-subnet/README.md

 ## Team

-We come from the regulated finance customers this subnet serves — we are building the product we were currently unable to buy.
+We come from the regulated finance this subnet serves — we are building the product we were never allowed to buy.